sepehrtheraiss/Networking/RemoteShell/README.md

     server.c

 TODO:
-    * optimize header size packet to be max of header size. i.e less than BUFFSIZE
+  * Optimize header size packet to be max of header size. i.e less than BUFFSIZE.
-    * handle signals such has Control-C for htop to resume
+  * Handle signals such as Control-C for htop to resume.